 For example, 60 square feet divided by 14 = 4.28.
 This means a 60-square-foot tent will accommodate 4 people (and a bit of gear) comfortably.

 The next thing to look out for is peak height, aka “center height.”
 This refers to the distance between the floor and the ceiling at the highest point.
-As this determines how much headroom you’ll have and how easy it is to move around while standing, it’s a big contributor to livability.
+This determines how much headroom you’ll have and how easy it is to move around while standing, so it’s a big contributor to livability.

 The roomiest family tent on our list is the Eureka Copper Canyon, which offers a whopping 130 sq. ft. of floor space.
 And the pokiest?
 The Big Agnes Copper Spur, though stingy dimensions are to be expected from tents that are geared towards backpacking rather than car camping.